Skip to main content

 • Replace yourdomain.com with your actual domain.

-• Follow the on-screen prompts to complete the domain verification process.
-Certbot will communicate with the Let's Encrypt servers, verify your domain, and issue the SSL certificate.
+• Follow the on-screen prompts to complete domain verification.
+Certbot will verify your domain and issue the SSL certificate.

 Step 3: Install the Certificate in Gunbot